Mahmoud-Eltohamy/metamorphic_testing_ml/README.md

-# Metamorphic Testing for Validation of ML/DL Models: A case Study Self Driving Cars
+# Metamorphic Testing for Validation of ML/DL Models
 ## The problem
 Find the suitable ways to solve the test Oracle problem [1] in AI/ML/DL software (in a simple way find an approach to an end to end functional testing